pagekite/PyPagekite/README.md

       --backend=http:YOURNAME:localhost:80:YOURSECRET

 Replace HOST with the DNS name or IP address of your front-end, and PORT with one of the ports it listens for connections on.
+If your front-end supports TLS-encrypted tunnels, add the --secure_fe=HOST argument as well.

 [ [up](#toc) ]